AL6981/Fostering-an-Inclusive-Community/workshop-1.md

 ## Warmup(10 min):
 **Objectives
-2) Increase team understanding of structural inequity in tech & the difference between equity & equality
-3) Explore our individual implicit bias & understand how it affects our world view and the way we behave**
+1) Refresh our memories of the key terms we're exploring
+2) Gain a clearer understanding of our personal interpretation of the ideas
+3) Start to see how others perceive the same ideas

 *Gallery Walk(6 min):*
 ~Posted around the room are the key terms and ideas we've learned about and will continue to discuss today.
 For the next 6 minutes you'll write a definition on each sheet, as you understand it.
 If you see something already written that resonates with you, star it in addition to writing your own.